 Qeshm is a successful example of Sustainable Tourism & Ecotourism in Iran.
 The local community, especially the island's women, help to attract tourists by protecting ecological attractions, reviving cultural heritages, and modifying traditional handicrafts.

-People in Qeshm speak Farsi, but it mixed with Arabic, English, and Hindi languages.
+People in Qeshm speak Farsi, but it is mixed with Arabic, English, and Hindi languages.
 Men wear Dashdashe or "Arabic thawb" which is a long loose robe.
-And women use colourful traditional dresses decorated with delicate needlework and embroideries, cover their face with Borghah, traditional black or red face masks.
+And women use colourful traditional dresses decorated with delicate needlework and embroideries, covering their faces with Borghah, traditional black or red face masks.

 Fishing and sailing with Lenjes, ancient hand-built vessels, are the main economic activities of the southern people of Iran.
 Several sea-related ceremonies show the influential role of the sea in their lives.

-To solve this, patients go to Baba Zar or Mama Zar, to remove the spirits from their body.
+To solve this, patients go to Baba Zar or Mama Zar, to remove the spirits from their bodies.
 Zar ceremony takes a few days to be done with special music and strange incense and dance-like movements while rubbing particular medication on the body of the patient.
-Strangers are not allowed to see this ceremony; however, recently, locals perform symbolic Zar ceremony for tourists.
+Strangers are not allowed to see this ceremony; however, recently, locals perform symbolic Zar ceremonies for tourists.

 From Herra forests to pristine islands, canyons and valleys to curious rituals and most friendly people and tasty local cuisines, all of them made Qeshm a worth visiting destination in Iran.